tsolakisgeo/DHAW2023/grading.md

 - thoughtful incorporation of course content
 - quality of the project design and appearance

 Projects that overlap with a student’s field of study are particularly welcome.
 You can find a rubric on the class online repository that explains how your final project will be graded.
-Depending on the nature of your final project, you may submit to me by email or upload it on GitHub.
+Depending on the nature of your final project, you may submit it to me by email or upload it on GitHub.